 Applicant will meet with the Graduate Advisor to develop a plan of study prior to matriculation.
+Note: any changes to the plan of study must be approved and go through the Graduate Advisor.

 Program Orientation

 All newly accepted students are expected to complete a mandatory orientation.